 The broad base of knowledge created by studying the differences between normal cells and cancer cells has been critical to progress against the disease.

 Investigating the genetic foundations of cancer has improved our understanding of cancer biology and led to new methods of diagnosing and treating the disease.

-Accurate information derived from diagnostic tools is crucial for making decisions at all stages of cancer care.
+Accurate information derived from diagnostic tools is critical for making decisions at all stages of cancer care.
 NCI supports research on the development of tests and imaging technologies that can provide specific information about an individual’s cancer.

 NCI supports and directs research on screening and the early detection of cancer, including studies to develop and validate biological markers.

+The development of more effective and less toxic treatments is fundamental to improving outcomes for patients with cancer.
 NCI is leading efforts on several fronts to develop and evaluate new cancer treatments.

 NCI is working to understand and address cancer health disparities, such as the higher cancer death rates, less frequent use of proven screening tests, and higher rates of advanced cancer diagnoses among certain populations as compared with others.